iotexproject/iips/iip-28.md

 ## Abstract

-This IIP introduces the "Transfer Delegate Ownership" feature to the IoTeX ecosystem.
-The proposed feature aims to provide delegate owners with the ability to change a delegate's profile address to a new one, offering various benefits, including the option to sell their delegate business, transition between wallet setups, and enhance security by addressing potential account compromises.
+This IIP introduces the "Transfer Delegate Ownership" feature to the IoTeX L1.
+The feature allows delegate owners to change a delegate's profile address to a new one.
+This offers several benefits, including the ability to transfer their delegate business to another entity, switch between wallet setups, and improve security by addressing potential account compromises.

 ## Motivation

-The motivation behind the "Transfer Delegate Ownership" feature is to offer increased flexibility and security to delegate owners within the IoTeX network.
-Currently, there is no mechanism to update a delegate's profile address once it is set up.
-This limitation hinders the ability to adapt to changing circumstances, such as transferring a delegate to a new owner, transitioning between wallet setups (e.g., Ledger native app to Metamask), or responding to security concerns arising from a compromised profile account.
+The motivation behind this feature is to offer increased flexibility and security to delegate owners of the IoTeX L1.
+Currently, there is no way to update a delegate's profile address once it is set.
+This limitation hinders adapting to changing circumstances, such as transferring a delegate to a new owner, switching between wallet setups (e.g., Ledger native app to Metamask), or addressing security concerns from a compromised profile account.

 ## Overview